gyselax/gyselalibxx/docs/DDC_in_gyselalibxx.md

 ```

 As you can see DDC takes care of combining elements and vectors to ensure that the resulting `IndexXY` is in the correct position.
 This makes it simpler to write such stencils and easier to spot errors, especially in cases involving lots of dimensions.

-## Pitfalls

-When using DDC there are some things that you should be careful about.
-These are listed here.

-### Synchronicity

-In DDC and Kokkos the code runs asynchronously when an execution space is provided.
-When no execution space is provided the code runs synchronously surrounded by fences.
-In order to ensure that there is no danger coming from the asynchronicity we need to follow certain rules.
-In Gysela the chosen conventions are:
--   Always provide an execution space to `ddc::parallel_for_each` or `ddc::parallel_transform_reduce` (or similar Kokkos functions).
--   Only provide an execution space to `create_mirror_view_and_copy` when this is unavoidable (i.e. when copying to the `DefaultExecutionSpace`).
-The `DefaultHostExecutionSpace` should never be passed to `create_mirror_view_and_copy`.